 The Boards will recommend the admission of those applicants who meet the good character and fitness standards and pass the bar examination, including the separate examination on professional responsibility.
-The bar examination is a written test, containing essay, performance and multiple choice questions, administered and graded by the Board of Bar Examiners and its agents two times a year (in February and July).Back to FAQ
+The bar examination is a written test, containing essay, performance and multiple choice questions, administered and graded by the Board of Bar Examiners and its agents two times a year (in February and July).Back to TOP

 WHAT DO THE GOOD CHARACTER AND FITNESS STANDARDS REQUIRE?

 The good character and fitness standards require that an applicant to the bar be one whose record of conduct justifies the trust of clients, adversaries, courts and others.
 The hallmark of such a person is honesty, especially in connection with the application for admission to the bar.
-Persons with a record showing a deficiency in honesty, trustworthiness, diligence, or reliability might not be recommended for admission.Back to FAQ
+Persons with a record showing a deficiency in honesty, trustworthiness, diligence, or reliability might not be recommended for admission.Back to TOP